Hairography: Production

 "Hairography" was written by series creator Ian Brennan, and directed by Bill D'Elia.
 Recurring characters who appear in the episode are glee club members Brittany (Heather Morris), Santana Lopez (Rivera), Mike Chang (Harry Shum Jr.) and Matt Rutherford (Dijon Talton), Terri's sister Kendra Giardi (Aspen), Kendra's husband Phil (Michael Loeffelholz), and their triplet sons (Aidan, Ethan and Ben Freedman).
 Hitchcock guest-stars as rival glee club director Dalton Rumba, and rapper Eve plays another club director, Grace Hitchens.
 So You Think You Can Dance contestants Katee Shean, Kherington Payne and Comfort Fedoke appear as members of Grace's club.

 Eve was contracted to appear in two episodes of Glee, having been offered the role of Grace after Whitney Houston declined to appear.
 Discussing her casting, Eve stated: "I got asked and I'd heard the buzz about the show.
 When the first pilot episode came out, I figured it was something different and something we haven't seen on TV before.
 I didn't want to turn it down!"
 She commented that she would have loved to have seen Whitney Houston appear in the show, explaining: "I think it would've been different in a sense because she's an original diva.
 She would've brought a whole other energy, which would've been amazing."
 Comparing her character Grace to McKinley High glee director Will, Eve explained: "For me especially, I come from a harder place.
 I'm the teacher of a reform school.
 I'm used to being very strict."
 Asked if she would return to the show in the future, she replied: "If I'm asked to do it, I definitely would.
 It's just a really well-made, smart show."
-Though she does not sing in "Hairography", Eve commented that she would like to do so if she returned to Glee in the future, naming "Sweet Dreams" by Eurythmics as her ideal song choice.
+Though she does not sing in "Hairography", Eve commented that she would like to do so if she returned to Glee in the future, naming "Sweet Dreams (Are Made of This)" by Eurythmics as her ideal song choice.